-Obviously the car felt heavier when fully loaded, particularly on the more bumpy back roads but it coped well and sailed along nicely without any loss of power.
-The ‘start/stop’ technology came in particularly handy when we hit the slow moving traffic once more going through Wisbech town centre.
+Obviously, the car felt heavier when fully loaded, particularly on the more bumpy back roads but it coped well and sailed along nicely without any loss of power.
+The ‘start/stop’ technology came in particularly handy when we hit the slow-moving traffic once more going through Wisbech town centre.

 When the Gran Tourer was delivered to me, my mobile phone was connected to the onboard computer via Bluetooth so not only can I make/receive calls and texts completely hands-free through Voice recognition but I can access my Spotify account through the BMW ConnectedDrive and plug in the iPod at the Aux port (there is a USB port too) in the centre armrest between the driver/passenger seats.
-There is also a fantastic on-board CD player and DAB Radio.
-Once the Beans got fed up of listening to Mummy and Daddy’s music (kids have no taste!) they all plugged themselves into their headphones and tablets and zoned out leaving Daddy and I to enjoy a peaceful journey.
+There is also a fantastic onboard CD player and DAB Radio.
+Once the Beans got fed up with listening to Mummy and Daddy’s music (kids have no taste!) they all plugged themselves into their headphones and tablets and zoned out leaving Daddy and me to enjoy a peaceful journey.

 Once we had arrived at Islington Hall Farm we didn’t leave until it was time to go home but the Gran Tourer received lots of attention from our family members who were staying there with us.
-On the day that we left they were amazed at how much we had managed to fit into the car as well as a family of six.
+On the day that we left, they were amazed at how much we had managed to fit into the car as well as a family of six.